bigcommerce/b2b-buyer-portal/README.md

 ## 🛠 System Setup

+-**Hosting Provider:** Ensure you have a hosting provider, as BigCommerce does not host these builds at this time.
 - **Node:** Ensure you have Node.js version >=18.0.0.
 - **Package Manager:** This project uses Yarn v1.22.17.